Adventures in Machine Learning

 3 Brad 27 IT $45,000

-As seen in the output, only the Name and Age columns have been modified, while the Department and Salary columns remain the same.
 In conclusion, adding suffixes to column names in a Pandas DataFrame is a simple but effective way of improving the readability of your data, especially when working with large datasets.

-Whether you are adding suffixes to all or only a subset of columns, the `add_suffix()` and `rename()` methods will make the process quick and painless.
+Whether you are adding suffixes to all or only a subset of columns, the add_suffix() and rename() methods will make the process quick and painless.
 With these tricks, you’ll be on your way to better-organized and more readable data in no time!

 In our previous article, we explored how to add suffixes to column names in a Pandas DataFrame.